kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 ![Imgur](https://i.imgur.com/ThWtzp3.gif){: .jsgif}

-Then he started work on the flappy bird project.
+The student then started work on the flappy bird project.

-[keigo flappy]

 Another kid made a rocket project.
 We worked on how to switch screen, and how to return to a screen with the rocket in the right place.
 He came up with the idea of making a copy of the original screen to go to.
 Then I taught him about the 3 types of mazes and how to make straight lines.
 He made a simple maze project